prantlf/v-debug/README.md

 If the current terminal supports colours, they will be used them emphasize the logging instance name (bold) and time duration since the last log message (regular).
 The colour will be selected from a palette of 76 colours using a hash computed from the logging instance name.

-    test Creating file "text.txt" +0ms
+    test Creating file "text.txt" +0us
-    test Done +21ms
+    test Done +21us

 If the standard error doesn't support colours, the date and time of the log message will be printed in front of the log message.
 When inspecting a log file later, times of log entry messages can't be related to the execution time any more.

-    2023-07-16 23:50:56:801 test Creating file "text.txt"
+    2023-07-16 23:50:56:801000 test Creating file "text.txt"
-    2023-07-16 23:50:56:822 test Done
+    2023-07-16 23:50:56:822000 test Done

 Setting the environment variable `DEBUG_HIDE_DATE` will omit the date and time from the log message, if colours aren't supported.

     test Creating file "text.txt"
     test Done

+Setting the environment variable `DEBUG_SHOW_DATE` will print the date and time in front of the log message, even if colours are supported.
+Setting the environment variable `DEBUG_HIDE_TIME` will omit the the duration between log entries, even if colours are supported.
+Setting the environment variable `DEBUG_SHOW_TIME` will print the duration between log entries, even if colours aren't supported.

 If the log message contains line breaks, they will be preserved.
-All lines Such log message will be prefixed by the logging instance name and optional time and one suffix (optoinal duration) and the lines will be left aligned by spaces to start at the same column.
+All lines Such log message will be prefixed by the logging instance name and optional time and one suffix (optional duration) and the lines will be left aligned by spaces to start at the same column.

 ## Configuration